Bengal cats are one of the most coveted and stunning breeds of domesticated cats available.

 I’ll take a moment here to try and briefly outline all of the factors you will need to consider, and summarize the average price of what you can expect to spend when purchasing a Bengal cat.

 In the case of a Bengal cat, when they are kittens, they will be given an official rating.
-This rating will be determined based on how far removed they are from the wild ‘pure’ Asian leopard.
+This rating will be determined based on how far removed they are from the wild ‘pure’ Asian leopard cats.
 When a Bengal cat is bred with an Asian leopard, the kittens will be considered an F1 rating.
 This is the highest rating, and most ‘pure’ a Bengal cat can get.
 Now keep in mind that an F1 Bengal cat is typically not the most desired, despite it being the highest rating.

 They are still considered ‘wild’ and are not usually fantastic as pets.
 When a female F1 Bengal is bred with a male Bengal cat, the kittens will be regarded as F2.
 An F2 bred with a male Bengal cat will be viewed as an F3, and Finally, an F3 Bengal bred with a male Bengal cat will produce an F4.
 A breeder will commonly refer to their F4 cats as simply ‘Bengals.’
 This is because a Bengal cat is not considered to be a ‘true’ Bengal until it reaches the fourth generation or higher.

 As a pet owner, you are far better off purchasing an F4 or higher, as opposed to an F1-F3.
 This is because they are more domesticated and make for better and safer pets.
-Now, despite the F4 being the most desirable for pet owners, they are not the most expensive to purchase.
+Now, despite the F4 being the most desirable for pet owners, they are not the most expensive to purchase from the breeder.
 Typically, in terms of price, the most expensive is an F1 and will descend in price the further down the generation rating scale you go.
 An F1 rated cat can cost anywhere from $2,000 – $10,000 USD.
 That will highly depend on the quality of the female, some are bred for pet characters, and others are bred for show.

 The cost of your Bengal kitten will also much depend on their coat markings.
 A Bengal cat can come in a variety of different coat types, with their unique markings.
 Naturally, when it comes to breeders and pet owners, some of these coat types are more desirable to owners than others.